-In the marketing version of chicken-and-egg, we marketers love to endlessly debate which should come first:
+In the marketing version of chicken-and-egg, we marketers love to debate which should come first:

 - Needs: Some say you should research customer wants and needs before you even lift a finger to develop a product.

-- Products: Some — primarily inventors and artists — say you should create whatever inspires you first, then make customers want it.
+- Product: Some — primarily entrepreneurs, inventors, and artists — say you should create whatever inspires you, then make customers want it.

 - Brand: And some say if you create a great brand first, you can sell almost anything with its logo on it.